Logo

 Cross-cultural Behavioural Competency

-Cross-cultural behavioural competency means being able to deal adequately from the cultural viewpoint with people belonging to another culture and on this basis establish effective cooperations.
+Cross-cultural behavioural competency means being able to deal adequately with people from other cultures without loosing oneself and to establish an effective cooperation on this basis.

-This can only succeed in the long term if the significance of cultural and structural diversities, together with their impact on day-to-day contact, is recognised and behavioural strategies developed accordingly.
+This can only succeed in the long term if the significance of cultural, structural and individual diversities, together with their impact on day-to-day contact and cooperation is recognised and behavioural strategies developed accordingly.

-Interpersonal differences in perception, thinking and acting are equally as important in this context as differences and commonalities resulting from the varying structural and cultural environments of the individual partners.
-In order to reach an understanding of the interpersonal differences it is firstly essential to highlight, understand and compare the (often unconscious) cultural standards of the foreign partner as well as of one's own structural and cultural environment.
-On this basis cross-cultural interactive situations can then be correctly evaluated and culturally adequate strategies for behaviour, negotiations and conflict resolutions put into place.
+Interindividual differences in perception, thinking and acting are equally important in this context as differences and commonalities resulting from the varying structural and cultural environments of the individual partners.
+In order to reach an understanding of the interindividual differences and commonalities it is firstly essential to highlight, understand and compare the cultural standards of the cooperation partners as well as the influence of one's own structural and cultural environments.

-A focus of China Consultancy's work is imparting cross-cultural behavioural competency in preparatory training programmes.
+A focus of China Consultancy's work is imparting behavioural competency in international and cross-cultural cooperation trainings.

 (see: Cross-cultural Training & Competencies / China Consultancy's Services, Regions)